try-except-try-accept/microbit_simulator/README.md

 # microbit_simulator

+---

 ## Justification

+---

-I have no USB cables at work, and using standard CLI Python to introduce the Year 8s to programming for the first time did not work:
+I seem to have a lack of functional USB cables at work, and using standard CLI Python to introduce the Year 8s to programming for the first time did not work:

 	from time import sleep